rainbowbreeze/ai_for_community_events/README.md

   - As usual, If you want Gemini to perform several related tasks, break them apart into separate prompts.
 This helps the AI understand the task and provide useful responses.

+### TODO - Organize a raffle with the participants

 <br/>

 ## Reporting